stmcmurry/Senior-Design/README.md

 # Senior-Design
-Repository for senior design project.
+Repository for senior design project. '\n'
 This is the control system for the Youcan submarine that is controlled with an Android phone and two programs that handle mouse and keyboard inputs.
-The two files needed are in the control system file called controlSystem.py and subMovement.py.
+The two files needed are in the Submarine Control file called controlSystem.py and subMovement.py.
 The .zip file in the main directory will aslo need to be downloaded in order to connect the the Android phone.